 Chris James is showing how 'precision farming' means fewer chemicals and more wildlife in Pembrokeshire, Wales.

 By making small changes to grazing regimes, Neil and Leigh Heseltine have made a big difference to wildlife on their Yorkshire farm.

 Roly and Camilla Puzey in Sussex believe that nature has a big part to play in a successful farm.
 And they're inviting the community to join in.

 The Amiss family in Cornwall are using new grazing techniques to run their productive farm, which is also rich in wildlife.

 Our tenant farmer is not using chemicals on the barley crop on this Cornwall farm.
 As a result wildflowers and insects are returning, along with more birds and other wildlife.

 Our wildlife and the lives of future generations are at risk unless we change the way we farm our land.
-Peter Nixon, our director of land, landscape and nature, explains why.
+Peter Nixon, our former director of land, landscape and nature, explains why.